meilisearch/documentation/learn/contributing/contributing_to_docs.md

 8. Make sure the base repository is set to `meilisearch/documentation` and the base branch is set to `main`.
 You can ignore the remaining fields
 9. This screen will also show you a "diff", which allows you to see the changes you made compared to what's currently published on the documentation website
 10. Click "Create pull request"
-11. **Congrats, you made your first PR!** Someone from the documentation team will review your pull request shortly.
+11. **Congrats, you made your first PR!** A documentation maintainer will review your pull request shortly.
 They may ask for changes, so keep an eye on your GitHub notifications
 12. If everything looks good, your work will be merged into the `main` branch and become part of the official documentation site.
 You are now a Meilisearch Contributor! 🚀

 ## How we review contributions

 When **reviewing issues**, we consider a few criteria:

-1. Is this task a priority for the documentation team?
+1. Is this task a priority for the documentation maintainers?
 2. Is the documentation website the best place for this information?
 Sometimes an idea might work better on our blog than the docs, or it might be more effective to link to an external resource than write and maintain it ourselves
 3. If it's a bug report, can we reproduce the error?